alekseynemiro/knowledgebase/base/it/ai/llm/langchain/how-to.md

     print(f"Assistant: {response.content}")
 ```

-## How to use local embedding with LangChain?
+## How to use local embedding with LangChain and llama.cpp server?

 OpenAI package is required: